margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 There is a child within you first. she is innocent, free, light-hearted, and joyful.
 She has a good sense of humor, and she's quick to get back up and try new things.
 She loves to sing, and play music, and play with little ones. she also loves the sound of children playing.

 For my child, I hope she sees how much love there is for everyone around her.
 I hope she keeps her childlike sense of wonder and motherly love, and freedom to do what God leads her to do.
 I hope that she carries in her pocket the advice to not let the weight of the world, and human opinions touch her.
 I hope she proceeds with love each, and every day.

-## Bullying ##
-Hello, Mr. Bully
-Remember me?
-You were a bully.
-You picked a fight.
-You couldn't pronounce my name correctly.
-You acted like I couldn't do my work properly.
-Hello, Mr. Bully.
-Remember me?
-I visited your apartment?
-...And you poked fun of me.
-You treated me like I was stupid.
-...Right in the center of your home.
-You patronized me.
-Hello, Mr. Bully.
-Remember me?
-I forgave you.
-...But you denied me.
-You put yourself on a pedestal.
-You treated me like I asked for weird favors of you.
-Hello.
-Mr. Bully.
-You are part of a church of with Celebrities.
-And I am never enough, never competitive enough.
-Thank you for provoking me.
-I see all the selfies online.
-I watch all the Celebrities.

 ## What is something you have dreamed about? ##
 This morning, I dreamed of a roommate, a friend, who recently had a daughter.
 I dreamed of how much love I had for her, her daughter, and her husband, the father.
 I love the motherly love, and fatherly love, and restored fatherly love with no insecurity, attacking - just pure fatherly-motherly love supporting in harmony.